Likon69/HonorBuddy-2.0.0.5999-WoW-4.3.4/README.md

 # HBRelog Account config.
 ![alt text](https://i.ibb.co/zQgt7Bc/1.png)

 This software launches the game and the bot.
+(You are required to use HBRelog to connect to the game.
+Directx9 problem in Windows 10.
+If not the game crashed with error 132.)

 Adds your account name.